rocky1638/toy-microservices-blog/.github/README.md

 # Microservices Toy Blog App w/ Stephen Grider

+- Start up with `skaffold dev`
+- Access on `posts.com`
+  - Need to edit your `/etc/hosts` file to point that URL to localhost.

 ## General Architecture

 - The features of the blog are to allow a user to create posts and add comments to these posts.